sergio-nunez-meneses/test-neo4j/README.md

 return p, m
 ```

-Return all Person nodes from the movie 'The Da Vinci Code':
+Return all Person nodes from the movie _The Da Vinci Code_:

 ```
 MATCH (p:Person)-[]->(m:Movie)